WHO WE ARE, WHAT WE DO

 Please forgive us if we get off the beaten track and venture to other wine regions of the world.
 If we travel, we will write it here on this website.
 While our focus is on wine, we also write about cider, beer and spirits that we find fascinating and that are available to drinks lovers in Ontario.
 Our food and restaurant writer/reviewer Michael Lowe follows the dining scene closely, while Tas Fraser covers ciders and Stephen Beaumont covers beer and spirits.
 So, basically everything that is delicious and local, we’ve got it covered.

-The intent of Wines In Niagara is to share a similar passion with Niagara wine and food lovers through reviews, stories, photos, videos, news, events, a blog and, perhaps most important, the conversations that we can all take part in whether it’s on this site, Twitter, Facebook or anywhere else we come together and share information, opinions and the fine nuances of what’s in our glass.
+The intent of Wines In Niagara is to share a similar passion with Niagara wine, food and drinks lovers through reviews, stories, photos, videos, news, events, a blog and, perhaps most important, the conversations that we can all take part in whether it’s on this site, Twitter, Facebook, Instagram or anywhere else we come together and share information, opinions and the fine nuances of what’s in our glass.

 During a 28 year career in automotive component manufacturing and design, Mike has dedicated his free time to the study of food and beverages.
 He is a firm believer that, with the growth of the region’s wine industry, Niagara has become, and must remain, a prime culinary destination.

 Mike began writing about the restaurants of Niagara in 2004 as a regular contributor to View Magazine (formerly Pulse Niagara).
 In addition to many food, wine, beer and spirits related articles, his restaurant reviews have become a source for diners looking for Niagara’s best culinary experiences.
 The reviews are unsolicited, objective accounts of dining at all levels, from the best burger joint to top-tier fine dining establishments.